Seneca-ICTOER/OSL645/docs/Labs/lab10.md

     - What did you notice this time?

-## Investigation 5: User Management with a bash scripting
+## Investigation 5: User Management with bash scripting

 ### Using getopts Function & case statement